angular/angular/aio/content/guide/updating.md

 Just like Web and the entire web ecosystem, Angular is continuously improving.
 Angular balances continuous improvement with a strong focus on stability and making updates easy.
 Keeping your Angular app up-to-date enables you to take advantage of leading-edge new features, as well as optimizations and bug fixes.

-This document contains information and resources to help you keep your Angular apps and libraries up-to-date.
+This document contains information and resources to help you keep your Angular applications and libraries up-to-date.

 For information about our versioning policy and practices&mdash;including support and deprecation practices, as well as the release schedule&mdash;see [Angular versioning and releases](guide/releases "Angular versioning and releases").